 Wollongong City Council and Shellharbour City Council have been monitoring water quality and estuary health in Lake Illawarra since October 2013.
-This is a report for the monitoring period from May 2022 to April 2023, focussing on those measurements that are especially important for assessing the lake condition for its ecosystem health and recreational use.
+This is a report for the monitoring period May 2023 to April 2024, focussing on those measurements that are especially important for assessing the lake condition for its ecosystem health and recreational use.

 Rainfall and hence freshwater discharge continues to be an influential factor on the water quality of the Lake.
-While the total rainfall for the sampling period was the second highest since 2009, the majority of the rain fell over the winter period.
-This is different to what has occurred in previous years, particularly so when compared to the last sampling period 2021-22, where large and sustained rainfall events occurred during summer and early autumn.
-The analysis of estuary health is undertaken with data from the summer period (1st November 2022- 30th April 2023) and nine of the eleven sites were rated as good or very good.
-For the first time an overall grade for the Lake Illawarra as a whole was calculated, and the lake received a Good rating or a B grade.
+The total rainfall for the sampling period was significantly lower than the last two years.
+In comparison to the last sampling period 2022-23 where the majority of the rain fell over the summer period the overwhelming majority of the rain fell over the winter period during 2023-24.
+The analysis of estuary health is undertaken with data from the summer period (1st November 2023- 30th April 2024) and nine of the eleven sites were rated as good or very good.
+The overall grade for the Lake Illawarra as a whole was calculated, with the Lake receiving a Good rating or a B grade.
 Site 4 at Burroo Bay and Site 6 at Griffins Bay were the only sites rated as being in fair condition.
+These condition results are very similar to the last reporting period.
 Importantly though trend analysis tells us what is happening on a long-term scale at these sites.
-Even though Burroo Bay and Griffins Bay were rated fair it is significant that these sites plus Site 5 at Kanahooka have decreasing trends for 3 of the 4 parameters despite them being close to feeder creeks and catchment inputs.
+Even though Burroo Bay (site 4) and Griffins Bay (site 6) were rated fair it is significant that Site 4 had decreasing trends for turbidity, total nitrogen and total phosphorous, despite this site being close to feeder creeks and catchment inputs.
+Site 6 had a decreasing trend for turbidity and no trend for nutrients and chlorophyll-a.
 Site 3 (near Picnic Island) is the only site in the Lake that continues to show an increasing trend for total nitrogen and total phosphorous.
 The in-lake sites continue to show no trend for chlorophyll a, total phosphorus, total nitrogen and turbidity values over the long term.
 This is not surprising though as they have been graded as being in good or very good condition since 2017.

 Assessing recreational water quality (primary and secondary recreation contact) has been utilised through sampling for enterococci at three sites in Lake Illawarra since 2018.
 Estuarine sites are particularity impacted by potential sources of faecal contamination, including stormwater and urban and rural run-off.
-All sites had higher percentage compliance than the previous year and reflects the lower rainfall over the 2022/23 summer period.
+All sites had very similar percentage compliance to the previous year, which is a good result given the high rainfall that occurred over this summer compared to the lower rainfall over the previous 2022/23 summer period.